(Full time) 2020 start

 Assessment

 Assessment methods emphasise not just knowledge, but essential skills development too.
-You’ll be assessed using a range of techniques including exams, group projects, written assignments and essays, in-course assessment, group and individual presentations and reports.
+This may include formal exams, group projects, reports, computer simulation exercises, essays and written assignments, group and individual presentations and reflective logs.

 Entry requirements